 Whale Watching in Victoria, British Columbia

-Last summer we did a similar trip from Vancouver and spotted a small pod of orca whales (here is a photo from that trip), so we had high hopes of repeating the incredible experience.
-The best place to spot the whales is around the San Juan Islands in Washington State, about 45 minutes southeast of Victoria, British Columbia.
+We did a similar trip from Vancouver last summer and spotted a small pod of orca whales, so we had high hopes of repeating the incredible experience.
+We’re told that the best place to spot orca whales is around the San Juan Islands in Washington State, about 45 minutes southeast of Victoria, British Columbia.

 Our sweet ride for the whale watching trip – Ocean Magic II

 Not only is the Ocean Magic II super fast and quiet, it’s also whale friendly and considered to be the premiere whale watching experience in Victoria.
 With Nicole being pregnant, it was really nice to have the extra space and the ability to roam around freely.

 The added bonus of having open air decks allowed us to easily take pictures of the whales, which was needed with all of the action we saw this afternoon.